Master Storm Damage

 How to use this resource

-The directory is structured around two parallel tracks: service categories and process stages.
+The provider network is structured around two parallel tracks: service categories and process stages.
 Service categories map to specific damage types — roof damage restoration, hail damage restoration, structural damage restoration, and comparable disciplines.
 Process stages address the sequence of actions from initial storm damage assessment and inspection through final restoration, including intermediate steps such as emergency board-up services, temporary repairs, and permanent reconstruction.

-To locate listings relevant to a specific situation, identify the primary damage type first, then cross-reference the process stage.
+To locate providers relevant to a specific situation, identify the primary damage type first, then cross-reference the process stage.
 A property that sustained wind-driven roof failure during a severe thunderstorm event, for example, would draw on at least three service categories: roofing, interior water damage, and emergency tarping or board-up.
 The storm damage restoration overview provides a decision framework for mapping damage profiles to service categories.

 - Damage type — organized by physical cause (wind, hail, flood, ice, debris impact, structural)